DSR-RHIT/me447-visualizing-data/cm/cm202_boxplot.md

 <img src="cm202_boxplot_files/figure-gfm/unnamed-chunk-10-1.png" width="70%" style="display: block; margin: auto;" />

-The boxplot geom default is for the distributed variable along the y-scale and the category on the x-scale.
-Our first observation is that the median years enrolled is less for nontraditional students than for traditional studts.
+We don’t have a boxplot because in ggplot2, the boxplot geom expects the quantitative variable to be assigned to the y-scale.
+Making that change we obtain,

 ``` r
 ggplot(explore, aes(y = enrolled, x = path))+